 Uncle Jack’s Meat House

 Chandlee and Sons Construction Company was awarded the commercial build-out for UNCLE JACK’S MEAT HOUSE in the Shoppes at Sugarloaf center in Duluth, Georgia.
 Uncle Jack’s is a development from its parent restaurant, Uncle Jack’s Steakhouse – a New York City based concern.
 The Duluth location is the first of the two new off shoots – the other is in Astoria, New York.
-The project is a Pate Design Group design, another Duluth business located in Suite 200 at 4168 Abbotts Bridge Road.
-Their web address is www.patedesigngroup.com.
+The project is a Pate Design Group design, another Duluth business located in Suite 200 at 4168 Abbotts Bridge Road – www.patedesigngroup.com is the company web address.

 Seth Chandlee, CEO of Chandlee Holdings and Founding Partner at Chandlee and Sons, put it in his own words, “Bid submitted yesterday, February 24, 2016, at 4:58pm with less than two minutes left on the clock.
 At 5:02pm our company was awarded the job!
 Coming soon – Georgia’s one and only NYC based Uncle Jack’s Meat House.
 A seriously sweet restaurant, doubtless any others will compare.”